vatesfr/xen-orchestra/docs/architecture.md

 This is the easiest way to try Xen Orchestra quickly.

-Your XOA is connected to all your hosts, or the pool master only if you are using Pools in XenServer:
+Your XOA is connected to all your hosts, or the pool master only if you are using Pools in XCP-ng/Citrix Hypervisor:

 ![](./assets/partner2.jpg)